Tory MP James Bezan accused of making ‘humiliating’ comments that were sexual in nature

 "I realized that this comment was inappropriate and attempted to apologize the following day but was not afforded that opportunity."

-Bezan said Romanado filed an official complaint against him with the chief human resources officer, after which he immediately offered to enter into mediation so that he could apologize.
+Bezan said Romanado filed an official complaint against him with the chief human resources officer.
+Following the Commons protocol for sexual harassment complaints, he said he immediately offered to enter into mediation so that he could apologize.

 "That request was also denied."

-Following Commons protocol for dealing with sexual harassment complaints, the chief human resources officer then launched a review of the incident.
+The chief human resources officer then launched a review of the incident.
 According to Bezan, that review subsequently concluded last August that Romanado's complaint "did not support a claim of sexual harassment.
 No disciplinary action was recommended against me."

 Nevertheless, he said he subsequently apologized in person to Romanado and completed sensitivity training offered by the House of Commons.